barbosa-wellington/AI-Planning-D-APP/ai_pipeline/README.md

 ## Notebooks

-This folder contains the jupterNotebookd that allows the process of ELT and data preparation for feed the model.
+This folder contains the jupterNotebooks that allows the process of ELT and data preparation for feed the AI model.

-## Data Processing
+    Before using the following command, ensure that you have installed Anaconda Python.

-This folder contains the script to sinchnronize the datasets for the model LLM.
+    # jupyter notebook

 ## Models